YIO-Remote/documentation/README.md

 - [ ] PVR / TV

 Example config.json file for openHAB Integration will be available later.

-### IR
-IR Integration supporting IR code blasting via the YIO Dock.
-The currently supported devices are:
-- [x] Remotes

-Example config.json file for IR Integration will be available later.

 ## Operating System
 We choose to use Buildroot to create YIO's underlaying Operating System.